-In C/C++, accessor methods are created adjacent to a declaration in a header, and can remain in the header for inline execution.
+In C/C++, accessor methods are created adjacent to a declaration in a header file, and can remain in the header file for inline execution.

 If you prefer implementations in a source file, follow Encapsulate Field with another refactoring to move the implementations to a corresponding source file.